bandonga/bandonga.github.io/_RHCSA/02-essencial.md

 toc: true
 ---

-## RHCSA Objectives
-* Access a shell prompt and issue commands with correct syntax
-* Use input-output redirection `(>, >>, |, 2>, etc.)`
-* Use grep and regular expressions to analyse texta
-* Access remote systems using ssh
-* Log in and switch users in multiuser targets

-* Archive, compress, unpack, and uncompress files using tar, star, * gzip, and bzip2

-* Create and edit text files
-* Create, delete, copy, and move files and directories

-* Create hard and soft links
-* List, set, and change standard ugo/rwx permissions

-* Locate, read, and use system documentation including man, info, and files in `/usr/share/doc`

-## Seccions

-### Accessing the command Line using the local console

-* Access a shell prompt and issue commands with correct syntax

-#### The Shell
+### The Shell

 A **Shell** is *command-line* interpreter that provides a user interface.
-Users input instructions to a computerr by entering commands as text for a command line interpreter to execute.
+Users input instructions to a computer by entering commands as text for a command line interpreter to execute.
 The default shell for RHEL is *bash* (Bourne-Again Shell), an inproved version of the *sh* (Bourne Shell).

 When using a shell interactivelly, it displays a string, warning for a command, the *shell prompt*.
 When using a regular user, the prompt is the `$` character.
 ```console